Family Connections

 Fine Motor Skills

-In this video, educators share the benefits of developing fine motor control and give their top tips for developing children’s fine motor skills.
+In this video from EYFS, educators share the benefits of developing fine motor control and give their top tips for developing children’s fine motor skills.
 These tips can be shared with families to use at home.

 Supporting Self-Care at Home